 Pol Pot and the Coalition Government of Democratic Kampuchea

 Officially at least they formed the Coalition Government of Democratic Kampuchea, led by Sihanouk (again) and with other non-communist parts to the coalition.
 The stark reality though was that with by far the strongest fighting force the Khmer Rouge were still very much in charge.

 During this time Pol Pot officially at least stepped down from power.
 The party changed its name to the Party of Democratic Kampuchea, and began espousing Democratic Socialism.
-History has taught us though that their rhetoric changed very little in the areas they controlled, and there were mass executions way into the 90’s.
+History has taught us though that their rhetoric changed very little in the areas they controlled and there were mass executions way into the 90’s.
 Although economically, things had changed greatly, with the Khmer Rouge calling for independent capitalist development in their territories rather than continuing the disastrous agricultural policies of the 70s.

 A peace process was eventually started in 1991, which involved all of the main players, including the Khmer Rouge.
 They not only took part in peace negotiations, but were being wined and dined by world leaders like true statesmen.

 The peace process involved a lot of good will from all sides and despite their crimes the Khmer Rouge were treated largely as equals, seen as essential for the country achieving peace.
 In the only such instance in history the UN came in to govern the country and set the scene for elections in 1993.
 UNTAC duly came into the country with the remit to disarm all groups, something they famously failed to do with the Khmer Rouge.
 This failure would prolong the civil war in Cambodia and the demise of Pol Pot and the Khmer Rouge for a further 5 years.